Five books from Central Europe to read during quarantine - Kafkadesk

 Madame is the Bildungs-Roman of a young, intelligent and free-spirited mind who, through his incessant research and obsession with his French teacher’s secluded life, reaches maturity and adulthood – creating a life for himself in the dull setting of communist Warsaw.

-Metropole / Épépé, Ferenc Karinthy (Hungary)
+Quarantine books #5: Metropole, by Ferenc Karinthy (Hungary)

 The last novel I have chosen is arguably the most original of all.
 Antoni Libera, the writer of Madame, has been the translator of Samuel Beckett’s works into Polish.
 And the mind-boggling adventure of Budai, the main character of Ferenc Karinthy’s Metropole, would probably have pleased Beckett, and is deeply immersed in the greatest Absurd, mixed with a very Kafkaesque loss of bearings and a bitter irony that reminds us of Frigyes Karinthy, the father of Metropole’s writer, a celebrated author as well.